lordseyi/lordseyi/README.md

 - I’m interested in financial data analytics.
-- 🌱I'm skilled in the usage of advanced data analytics progamming tools such asy python, Excel and R.
+- 🌱I'm skilled in the usage of advanced data analytics progamming tools such as python and R.
-- 💻I’m looking to collaborate on financail data analytics projets.
+- 💻I’m looking to collaborate on financial data analytics projets.
 - 📫 How to reach me michealoluwaseyi97@gmail.com

 <!---